 Affiliate marketing is a long-term marketing strategy and therefore reviewing the above metrics regularly will allow an advertiser to understand what is working and what needs review and provide data-informed decisions into future campaigns and partnerships.
 It is essential that advertisers focus on the right KPIs for a successful affiliate program.

 Affiliate Marketing Metrics for affiliates

-You might assume that commission rate offered is the most important metric for an affiliate, however there are many other key considerations for affiliates to properly evaluate potential new advertising partners and their current campaign performance.
+You might assume that the commission rate offered is the most important metric for an affiliate, however, there are many other key considerations for affiliates to properly evaluate potential new advertising partners and their current campaign performance.
 Understanding what resonates with an affiliate’s audience and what marketing channels or campaigns and advertisers work for their business comes down to unlocking the data and analysing the affiliate marketing metrics important for affiliates.
-The focus on certain metrics will differ slightly for the affiliate to the advertiser, however some of the metrics will stay the same.
+The focus on certain metrics will differ slightly for the affiliate to the advertiser, however, some of the metrics will stay the same.

 Clicks, conversion rate, average order value, and number of conversions are key metrics for affiliates as well as advertisers.
-Along with those are additional metrics for affiliates to consider when choosing the advertisers to work with and metrics that help affiliates to review performance of their campaigns.
+Along with those are additional metrics for affiliates to consider when choosing the advertisers to work with and metrics that help affiliates to review the performance of their campaigns.